broadinstitute/cromwell/docs/Imports.md

-_For the Doc-A-Thon_
-**Questions to answer and things to consider:**

-1. Who is visiting the Imports page?
-*did they come from the Command line page? from the API docs?*
-2. What do they need to know first?
-*What are imports?
-Why might they want to use them?
-Common use cases?*
-3. Is all the important information there?
-If not, add it!

-4. Are there things that don't need to be there?
-Remove them.
-*What is Single Workflow Runner?
-It doesn't exist anywhere else in the docs.
-Either explain it or remove it!*
-5. Are the code and instructions accurate?
-Try it!

----
- **DELETE ABOVE ONCE COMPLETE**

----

 Cromwell implements imports in both [run](CommandLine) and [server](api/POST_api_workflows_version) mode.
 Imported files can be provided when submitting the workflow or referenced via `http` or `https`.
 In order to provide your own files, Cromwell lets you supply a zip file that should contain all required dependencies.